pollfish/docs/android-admob-adapter.md

 <br/>
 You then have to add Pollfish Network to the Mediationn Waterfall of the group.
 Click on **ADD CUSTOM EVENT**

-You can add a name to differentiate Pollfish Network from your other ad sources (for example Pollfish Netowrk) and an estimated eCPM.
-Pollfish surveys average eCPMs, range betweenn $70-$80.
+You can add a name, in the **Label** section, to differentiate Pollfish Network from your other ad sources (for example Pollfish Netowrk) and an estimated eCPM.
+Pollfish surveys average eCPMs, range usually betweenn $70-$80.

 <br/>
 <img style="margin: 0 auto; display: block;" src="https://storage.googleapis.com/pollfish-images/custom_event_aa.png"/>